Avaje Config

 They are able to use configuration to read properties if needed, for example read the host name of a redis server to read configuration from.

-Refer to the (silly) example plugin - MyExternalLoader.java
+Refer to the example plugin - MyExternalLoader.java

 Event Logging

-By default, avaje-config will immediately log initialisation events to it's own configured system logger.
+By default, avaje-config will immediately log initialization events to it's own configured system logger.
 If you want to use your own configured logger, you can extend the ConfigurationLog interface and register via ServiceLoader.
-This means you have a file at src/main/resources/META-INF/services/io.avaje.config.ConfigurationLog which contains the class name of the implementation.
+This means you have a file at src/main/resources/META-INF/services/io.avaje.config.ConfigExtension which contains the class name of the implementation.

-Custom Event loggers implement the methods
+Custom Event loggers implement the methods:

 /**